-• Evaluation of the customer's interests, skills, aptitudes, and personality traits as they relate to self-employment.
-This may include; a) use of data gathering

-- Ensure the viability of self-employment as it relates to the customer's ability to handle the physical, mental, emotional, and cognitive aspects of the business venture including their disability.
+- Evaluation of the customer's interests, skills, aptitudes, and personality traits as they relate to self-employment.
+This may include; a) use of data gathering instruments, and b) formal vocational assessment to the degree necessary to ensure the customer has the basic skills necessary to operate and manage a small business. - Ensure the viability of self-employment as it relates to the customer's ability to handle the physical, mental, emotional, and cognitive aspects of the business venture including their disability.
 This may require consultation with medical and/or psychological service providers that have been treating the customer.
 If clear information is not available additional assessments may be needed. - Examination of the customer's financial goals related to self-employment should include consideration of issues such as impact on government benefits, supplementing family income versus primary source of support, and earning sufficient funds to maintain competitive employment standards.
 A referral for benefits planning may be appropriate.